 Open to Grades Nine though Twelve

 Students will end their year pitching their companies to real investors.
-Our top five teams go to a Final Pitch Event hosted by Rollins Crummer School in their SunTrust building where they compete for best Startup in front of a real VC panel provided by one of our excellent partners SunTrust Bank as we execute our very own Shark Tank.
+Our top five teams go to a Final Pitch Event hosted by one of our industry partners where they compete for best Startup in front of a real VC panel.

 Open to all Graduates of ES1